Thursday 8 October 2026

 Session 4

-This session explores where floating-PV is expanding beyond classic reservoirs and why these applications are gaining traction in Europe.
+This session explores 3 areas where floating-PV is expanding beyond classic reservoirs and use cases: extreme salinity, Altantic Ocean, energy autonomy; unpacking why these applications are gaining traction in Europe as well as the commercial value add.

 A forward-looking but practical discussion on where floating PV investment will concentrate between 2026 and 2028, and how developers and investors can reduce risk early.